Isabel Florence Hapgood: Career

 Hapgood continued to admire Eastern Orthodox church music and helped Eastern Orthodox choirs in the United States, including performances at the Cathedral of St. John the Divine in New York City and before President Woodrow Wilson at the White House.
 She also compiled a history of Russian Orthodox music, but the manuscript was never published and was lost.

 Despite Count Tolstoy's admonition that she should marry, Hapgood never married (nor did either of her brothers), and had no children.

 Death and legacy

-Isabel Hapgood died in New York City on June 26, 1928, and her remains were taken to and buried in the familial plot in Worcester, Massachusetts.
+Isabel Hapgood died in New York City on June 26, 1928, and her remains were taken to and buried in the familial plot in the Worcester Rural Cemetery.
 The liturgical calendar of the Episcopal Church (USA) remembers the distinguished translator and ecumenist annually with a commemoration on June 26.

 Her papers are in the Manuscript collection of the New York Public Library.